shoepack/test-login-app/README.md

 ### Installation & Setup

-1. Clone the repo:
+1. Clone the repo and navigate into it:
     ```sh
     git clone https://github.com/shoepack/test-login-app.git
+    cd test-login-app
     ```
-2. Navigate to the project directory:
+2. The application source code is in the `supa-google` directory.
+Navigate into it:
     ```sh
-    cd test-login-app/supa-google
+    cd supa-google
     ```
 3. Install NPM packages:
     ```sh